lnardulli/loompalandia-test/README.md

 # Oompa Loompa Proyect / Test
-This is an application builder on springboot to manage the ​Oompa Loompa's crew.
+This is an application on spring boot to manage the ​Oompa Loompa's crew.

 ### Third party librarie